Are you a frustrated homeschool mom?

 4. Unrealistic Expectations

-Sometimes we put a lot of unnecessary pressure on ourselves, and expect more that what is truly realistic.
+Sometimes we put a lot of unnecessary pressure on ourselves and expect more than what is truly realistic.
 This often stems from comparison.

-It’s okay if one takes longer to read or learn their math facts than another.
+If one takes longer to read or learn their math facts than another, it’s okay.
 Be realistic in your expectations with each child, and it will save you from a lot of frustration.